jtruman88/Postit/README.md

 # Postit

-This is a simplified recreation of Reddit.
-This allows users to register, create posts, comment on posts and up or down post and comments.
+A Reddit-like application built with Rails and PostgreSQL which allows authenticated users to create, comment, upvote or downvote posts.